SterMoum/String-Project/README.md

-# C-project-for-my-university
-This is my first big project in C for university purposes.

-Make a program that reads texts from the user and analyzes them in words, sentences and paragraphs.
+I made a program that reads texts from the user and analyzes them in words, sentences and paragraphs.
 • One word consists of 1 or more consecutive Latin letters (lowercase and/or uppercase)